grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Threshold Tab.md

 Further within this tab, you are able to:

-- Easily see failing checks.
-In the example below, our `check_failure_rate` custom metric is failing.
+- Easily see failing thresholds.
+In the example below we have filtered the list of thresholds to only show thresholds with names that include either "http" or "vus".
+Out of the thresholds that satisfies the filter criteria we can see that two are failing, `vus: value>100` and `http_reqs:count>10000`.
 Take notice of the &#10003; or &#10005; on the left side of each row.
 - Expand a threshold to view its graph.
-In our example below, the expanded threshold is below the threshold of 100 ms
+In our example below, the expanded thresholds calculated value is below the threshold of 100 ms.
 - Add the chart to the `Analysis Tab` for further correlation with other data

 ![Thresholds Tab](./images/03-Threshold-Tab/thresholds-tab.png)